RP 208 #4.12 WE ARE NOT UNDER THE LAW, BUT UNDER GRACE

 (Galatians 3:1) "O foolish Galatians, who has bewitched you, that you should not obey the truth, before whose eyes Jesus Christ has been evidently set forth, crucified among you?"

 His accusation against them was very serious.
-A Christian, however is saved by grace (Acts 15:11; Ephesians 2:5; 2:8), and justified by grace (Romans 3:24; Galatians 5:4; Titus 3:7).
+However, a Christian is saved by grace (Acts 15:11; Ephesians 2:5; 2:8), and justified by grace (Romans 3:24; Galatians 5:4; Titus 3:7).
 He is saved through faith (Ephesians 2:8; 1 Timothy 2:15), and justified by faith (Romans 3:28; 5:1; Galatians 3:24).
-He is obedient to the law through the Spirit of God (Romans 8:14), not the letter of the law in the flesh (See Intro 3 (2)).
+He is obedient to the spirit of the law through the Spirit of God in him (Romans 8:14) - not the letter of the law in the flesh (See Intro 3 (2)).
 We do not keep the Sabbath day in order to be justified, any more than we keep any of the other of the ten commandments to be justified.
 We keep them because we love God, and wish to please him, and be obedient to his word.
+We know that breaking the law is sin (Romans 7:7, 1 John 3:4) and that would displease God.
 Through the spirit of Christ in us, our love for God is expressed by our obedience (See #1.25).
-Therefore, there is no justification in the phrase "not under the law" for not keeping the Sabbath day.
+This bible study proves that there is no justification in the phrase 'not under the law' for not keeping the Sabbath day.

 If you have benefited from reading this study, then please tell your friends about this website.